 Installation Instructions

-FSL-MRS should be installed using the conda package manager (option 1) or via the main FSL installer (option 2).
-Building from source code is possible using the instructions in option 3.
-For installation on MS Windows machines please see the specific setup instructions below.
+FSL-MRS should be installed via the main FSL installer (Option 1) or using the conda package manager (Option 2).
+Building from source code is possible using the instructions in Option 3.
+For installation on MS Windows machines please see the specific setup instructions below

 conda install -c conda-forge \